-The HTA found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.
+The HTA previously found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.
+Their suitability was not re-assessed during this inspection.

 Compliance with HTA standards

 All applicable HTA standards have been assessed as fully met.